 How Life Insurance Companies View Smokers

-Part of the problem is that there is evidence that even light smoking carries similar health risks to heavy smoking.
-What’s more, occasional smokers are very likely to become heavy smokers eventually.
+There’s evidence that even light smoking, even with cigar smokers, carries similar health risks to heavy smoking.
+What’s more concerning, occasional smokers are very likely to become heavy smokers eventually.

-The risk factors aren’t lost on life insurance companies, who must accurately price life insurance policies to reflect those risks and still enable the company to write policies profitably for smokers.
+The risk factors aren’t lost on life insurance companies, who must accurately price life insurance policies to reflect those risks while still enabling the company to write policies profitably for smokers.

-The question of smoking appears on virtually all life insurance applications.
+The question of tobacco use appears on virtually all life insurance applications.
 If you’re subject to a medical exam, which is typical of most life insurance policies, your nicotine habit is very likely to be discovered, most likely through cotinine in your urine test.

-How Do Life Insurance Companies Know You Are A Smoker?
+How Do Insurance Companies Know If You Are A Smoker?

-During the exam, the insurance company measures Nicotine levels in your blood, urine, or even saliva.
+During the exam, the insurance company measures Nicotine levels in your blood, urine, or even saliva to determine nicotine use.

-If you smoke even occasionally, the nicotine will appear in the test.
+If you smoke even occasionally, the nicotine or cotinine will appear in the test.
 But beyond direct testing, life insurance companies make use of medical databases, like the MIB.

 Since the database includes detailed medical records going back many years, it’s very likely your smoking habit will be indicated somewhere in the data.

 It’s always best to be completely truthful about a smoking habit when applying for life insurance.
-If you say you’re not a smoker, but the medical exam or the MIB indicates you are, your application may be denied, or your premium will be priced accordingly.
+If you say you’re not a tobacco user, but the medical exam or the MIB indicates you are, your application may be denied, or your premium will be priced accordingly.

-But there’s potentially a worse outcome.
-If you succeed in hiding your smoking habit, and your policy is approved, the company can deny payment of your death benefit if the cause of death can be traced to smoking.
-They can do that legally since it’s considered to be insurance fraud.
+Unfortunately, there’s potentially a worse outcome.
+If you succeed in hiding your smoking habit, and your policy is approved, the company can deny payment of your death benefit to your loved ones if the cause of death can be traced to smoking.
+Life insurance companies can do that legally because it’s considered to be insurance fraud.

 Different Types of Smokers – Same Life Insurance Result

-Among smokers, there are different types of tobacco use that they may not see as “smoking,” but the life insurance company will.
+Among smokers, there are different types of tobacco use that they may not see as “smoking,” but life insurance agents will.

 Let’s take a look at the possibilities:

-Your definition of “occasionally” and how the life insurance company will see it are likely to be very different.
+Your definition of “occasionally” and the life insurance company’s definition will likely be very different.

-The insurance company may consider “occasionally” to be where you smoke a cigar twice a year.
-But if you think smoking one pack of cigarettes per week qualifies as occasionally, the insurance company will disagree.
+The insurance company may consider “occasionally” smoking a cigar twice a year.
+But if you think smoking cigarettes, say a pack of cigarettes per week, qualifies as occasionally, the insurance company will most likely disagree.

 You may exclude marijuana use from your application because strictly speaking, it isn’t tobacco.

 But since cannabis is another form of smoking, some life insurance companies will just consider you to be a smoker.
 Others may rate or reject your application, considering you to be a drug user, whether legalized in some states or not.

 Vaping and E-Cigarettes

 Many people who vape don’t think they’re smoking.
-Life insurance companies may agree, at least to varying degrees.
+Life insurance coverage providers may agree, at least to varying degrees.

-And where vaping can become indistinguishable from smoking tobacco, is that many vaping products include nicotine.
+And where vaping can become indistinguishable from cigarette smokers, many vaping products include nicotine.

 Cigar and Pipe Smoking